0330 822 0505

 Calculate my Mortgage Repayment

-How much you need to earn to get a £60,000 mortgage
+How much do you need to earn to get a £60,000 mortgage?

-It depends on your personal circumstances and the lender you approach, but in general most lenders would be prepared to offer a mortgage of this size to someone with an income as low as £15,000 or even £10,000 per year.
+It depends on your circumstances and the lender you approach, but in general, most lenders would be prepared to offer a mortgage of this size to someone with an income as low as £15,000 or even £10,000 per year.

-Most mortgage lenders base their calculations on a multiple of 4 or 4.5 times your annual salary, so for a £60,000 mortgage you’d need an income of £13,000 to £15,000.
-But some will go up to five or even six times your annual salary.
+Most mortgage lenders base their calculations on a multiple of 4 or 4.5 times your annual salary, so for a £60,000 mortgage, you’d need an income of £13,000 to £15,000.
+But some will exceed five or even six times your annual salary.
 The table below illustrates how this works.

 Income multiple Earnings required for a £60,000 mortgage